 Why Insurance Groups for Vans Differ

 There is a governing body, made up of a number of representatives including Lloyds Market Association and the Association of British Insurers who regularly re-assess the list of categories to make sure that the list reflects the current market.
-This results in vans regularly changing from one group to another based on recent trends of claims.
+This results in vans regularly changing from one group to another based upon recent trends of claims.
 For the cheapest to insure vans you should keep to the lower end of the scale of groups so aim for a van that falls into the 1 to 5 range.

-Makes in the Lower Groups include
+Makes in the Lower Cost Groups include

 Groups 1 to 5 – Citroen Berlingo, Citroen Nemo, Fiet Doblo, Fiat Florini, Ford Fiesta Van, Peugeot 206 Van, Peugeot 207 Van, Peugeot Bipper, Peugeot Partner, Renault Kangoo, Renault New Trafic, Vauxhall Combo, Vauxhall Corsa Van, Vauxhall Vivaro